 We came on watch at 6pm & could already tell that the recent wind hole was well behind us.
 The skies were darkening, the swell was increasing & the wind was building.
 Ben was on the helm & suddenly shouted that the storm was approaching faster than expected!
 The yacht was overpowered with too much sail up despite having a reef already in the mainsail.

 Whilst putting another reef in the mainsail the storm was suddenly upon us – driving rain, 360 degree lightening & hurricane force winds.
 We were surrounded by rising spray from the waves whisked up into the sky by the strong winds.
 It was like the scene from the Wizard of Oz when Dorothy gets caught in the tornado!!
 There was still too much foresail up & together with a couple of crew mates & Ineke, I went to the foredeck to secure the sail as it was dropped.
-Aside from Ben taking a late night swim, it was the single most scary time of the whole trip.
+Aside from Ben taking a late night swim earlier in the race, this was the single most scary time of the whole trip.
 The wind was intense & the yacht was rolling & lurching so much that you could only move along the deck on your hands & knees – it was too unstable to walk.
 Huge waves were breaking over the front of the boat, so powerful that at times I was washed down the deck, completely submerged, held secure only by my tether.
 Needless to say, the conditions were so severe & treacherous that it was not only impossible to drop & secure the sail, but was increasing dangerous for those of us trying.
 We all retreated to the cockpit although not before Kiwi John had been crushed by a wave against a metal forestay causing significant chest pain & bruising.

 For the next few hours we literally held on for dear life.